barumau/pandunia/eng/eng-pandunia.md

 Thailand - Tai Dexa
 thallium - talium
 than (as, compared to, relative to) - ka
-thank - fa xukur
+thank - xukre
 thanks (thank you) - xukre
 thanks to - a xukre de
 that (conjunction) - ki
-that is (in other words, i.e., alias) - alo nam
+that is (in other words, i.e., alias) - alonam
 that over there - vo
 the (that) - la
 the Grenadines - Grenadin nesia